Hire Profile

 The Domestic-Share Test — rates are dynamic by design

-The declared prevailing wage is verified by revealed preference: for any job category with roughly ten or more workers in a community, about 20% must be domestic employees.
-If the domestic share falls below that floor — the sign the declared wage is a lowball no American actually works for — the surcharge for that category in that community escalates automatically until the offered wage rises to a level domestic workers accept.
+The declared prevailing wage is verified by revealed preference: if a job category's domestic share shows the declared wage is a lowball no American actually works for, the surcharge for that category adjusts until the offered wage rises to a level domestic workers accept.
 The same mechanism balances labor supply and demand.
-Thresholds indicative; the escalation schedule is NSB rule-making.
+The Accord sets the goal, not a fixed prescription — thresholds, measurement, and the adjustment schedule are NSB rule-making under a published, appealable, methodology-audited process.

 Calculations per Blueprint Ch 21.
 All percentages are illustrative landing points of the published scoring formula — indicative, not statutory.
 Income tax estimated at single-filer brackets on gross less the employee payroll deduction.
 The minimum-wage floor shown is ~$10/hr full-time; higher state minimums bind where applicable.
 Payroll tax 28% total (10.5% employee / 17.5% employer; governor corridor 25.0–29.0%).